Part of the experience of moviegoing is private dreaming in the dark; but the best movies create a fragile community of dreamers.

-American Graffiti (1973) is a coming-of-age film directed by George Lucas, and one of the most profitable blockbusters of the twentieth century.
-Set in Modesto, California in 1962 and shot entirely at night, the movie has been described as creating “a dream landscape; the cars glide through the darkness in a strange, hallucinatory parade” (Farber, 1973).
+American Graffiti (1973) is a coming-of-age film directed by George Lucas, and one of the most profitable blockbusters of the twentieth century.1 Set in Modesto, California in 1962 and shot entirely at night, the movie has been described as creating “a dream landscape; the cars glide through the darkness in a strange, hallucinatory parade” (Farber, 1973).

-What is Graffiti?
+What Is Graffiti?

 What exactly is “graffiti”?
 It’s the plural of graffito, a noun from mid-nineteenth century Italian, meaning drawing, writing, or scribbling on walls, usually in public places.
 It probably traces its etymology back to Vulgar Latin through Greek, meaning “to write.”

 While such art has been found in Pompeii and ancient Roman ruins, graffiti is currently a pejorative term because of its association with vandalism.
 Vandalizing public or private property, e.g., via toilet paper — or by drawing on buildings — is often perceived by teenage perpetrators as neither art nor unlawful behavior, but as a “rite of passage.”

 In the title American Graffiti, however, the term graffiti also suggests “glib, funny, and immediate,” which correlates to the comic side of the film.

 Who’s Who in this Movie?